-The three cycles of the Bruntwood Prize for Playwriting, in 2005, 2008 and 2011 have identified a remarkable range of playwriting talent and many of the past winners have gone on to forge successful careers as playwrights.
+The four cycles of the Bruntwood Prize for Playwriting, in 2005, 2008, 2011 and 2013 have identified a remarkable range of playwriting talent and many of the past winners have gone on to forge successful careers as playwrights.

 You can find out more information about previous competitions by clicking on the images below or on the profiles of each winning writer in the menu section to the right.